cratuki/wandle/README.txt

 // Overview

 This is a tool for designing systems.
-It allows you to link the methods without having to flesh out their contents.

-Motive
+The approach,

-    It is often useful to design a system before building it.
+    Design your data model.

-    As a design grows, humans lose the ability to fit it all in their head.
+    Write use-cases against that data model. ('flows')

-    When you lose momentum during a design phase, it is easy to stumble into implementation before you are ready.
-This leads to a death march.
+    Run the compiler, and see if it highlights inconsistencies.

-    This tool allows you to build a substantial data model, and to write use-cases against them.
+    When your design is done, implement the result in a language that offers coroutines.

-    When you run the compiler, it checks that all the use-cases still run.
+You might ask, what is the value-add of writing a Wandle design over diving in to implementation?

-    This helps you avoid changes that suit one use-case, but break five others.
+    Wandle allows you to create methods without having to implement them.

-    Wandle allows mortals to design sophisticated asynchronous systems.
+    The Wandle compiler will type-check the method calls, but - unlike an implementation language - does not require you to fill in all the methods.

-What is unique about Wandle vs other design systems?
+    This keeps the focus on high-level considerations.

-    Wandle distinguishes synchronous and asynchronous activity.
-A Wandle design should easily translate into coroutine-oriented code.
+    Imagine you make a change that serves one use-case, but breaks five others.

-Usage
+    The Wandle compiler will tell you about that, before you have invested any effort in implementation.

-    Describe a data model in a Wandle Document.
+Wandle allows mortals to design sophisticated asynchronous systems without being drawn into premature implementation.

-    Add use-cases ('flows').
+What is special about Wandle compared to other design systems?

-    Compile the document.
+    Wandle emphasises the difference between synchronous and asynchronous activity.
+As a result, a Wandle design should easily translate into coroutine-oriented code.

-If there are inconsistencies, the compiler will find them.
+Ecosystems that this design approach would work well for: python asyncio, rust coroutines, lua coroutines, julia coroutines.

 // Setup